xenopus-anatomy/xao/doc/index.md

 ##Development

+###Editing tools

 The Xenopus Anatomy Ontology is provided in both Open Biomedical Ontologies (OBO) and Web Ontology Language (OWL) file formats and may be edited in either [OBO-Edit](http://oboedit.org/) or [Protégé](http://protege.stanford.edu/), respectively.
+Although it is acceptable to use either program exclusively, OBO-Edit is often the more convenient choice for adding new terms, definitions, and definition cross-references, while Protégé is more convenient when in comes to adding relationships (`SubClasses Of` in OWL).

+If you use Protégé to create new terms (`Classes` in OWL) you must configure it to auto-generate proper URIs:

+ - Open the raw [OBO file](https://raw.githubusercontent.com/xenopus-anatomy/xao/master/xenopus_anatomy.obo), scroll to the most recently added anatomical term, and note its XAO ID.
+This term appears immediately before the first developmental stage term having `id: XAO:1000000`.
+ - Open Protégé Preferences and select the New Entities tab.
+ - Set the entity URI to end with *Auto-generated ID*.
+ - Set the auto-generated ID to be *Numeric (iterative)* with the prefix *XAO_*, digit count *7*, and starting one number greater than the XAO ID you noted above.
+For example, if the most recent term has `id: XAO:0005083`, set the start value to *5084*.

+After creating each new class, add the following annotations:

+ - has_obo_namespace *xenopus_anatomy*
+ - id *XAO:nnnnnnn*

+where the ID number is based on the newly generated URI.
+Hover over the new class in the class hierarchy and look at the tooltip.
+If, for example, the URI ends with *XAO_0005084*, enter the annotation value *XAO:0005084*.

+###File conversion

-Whichever your editing tool preference, be sure the OBO and OWL versions are synced before committing a change to the repository.
-You can accomplish this with the [oboformat-tools](https://github.com/oboformat/oboformat-tools) file converter.
+Whichever your editing tool preference, be sure the OBO and OWL files are in sync before committing a change to the repository.
+You can accomplish this with the [oboformat-tools](https://github.com/oboformat/oboformat-tools) converter.

+###Workflow

-Changes are made in a git branch.
+Ontology updates should be made in one or more git branches.
 Make a local branch by executing the following command:

     git checkout -b <branch>